Jan. 13, 2016

-ELLENSBURG, Wash. – Central Washington University president James L. Gaudino has appointed Joel Klucking interim CFO and vice president for Business and Financial Affairs (BFA), effective February 18, 2016.
+Central Washington University president James L. Gaudino has appointed Joel Klucking interim chief financial officer and vice president for Business and Financial Affairs (BFA), effective February 18, 2016.
 That’s the date George Clark, who currently holds the position, will leave CWU to become chief financial officer at Brookhaven National Laboratory.

 The president also announced a restructuring of BFA to provide new emphasis on enrollment management.
-The university will immediately launch a national search for a vice president of enrollment management and the search will be chaired by Paul Ballard, the dean of the College of Education and Professional Studies.
+The university will immediately launch a national search for a vice president of enrollment management, led by Paul Ballard, the dean of the College of Education and Professional Studies.

 A search for an associate vice president of enrollment management failed earlier this year and is being restructured to attract top candidates.
 The Department of Admissions and Department of Student Financial Services, which coordinates all categories of student financial aid, will report to the vice president of enrollment management.

-Klucking is an Ellensburg native and 1990 graduate of Central Washington University, where he earned a BS in Accounting.
-Prior to joining CWU in 2011, Klucking worked for Starbucks Coffee Company for more than 17 years.
-During his tenure at Starbucks, he had exposure to nearly every area of accounting and eventually ended up managing the Sarbanes-Oxley compliance program and running the day-to-day operations of Internal Audit for the company.
+Klucking is an Ellensburg native and 1990 alumnus of CWU, where he earned a BS in accounting.
+Following graduation, he worked for Starbucks Coffee Company for more than 17 years.
+During his tenure at Starbucks, he had exposure to nearly every area of accounting and eventually ended up managing the Sarbanes-Oxley compliance program and running the day-to-day operations of internal audit for the company.